brettz9/asyouwish/README.md

 allowing a whole site to be deemed trustworthy upon initial permissions if the user agrees to permit such a store.
-6. Allow a means of forking a website which indicated its content could be installed under given licenses.
+6. Allow a means of forking a website which indicated its content could be installed under given licenses (or even if not, could allow client-side forking).

 Some additional intended use cases
 ==================================